ScallyK/Random-Univserse-Generator/README.md

 - **Interactive Frontend**

-   -  Next.js frontend using React Three Fiber, Three.js, and zustand for an interactive 3D map
+   -  Next.js frontend using React and Three.js for an interactive 3D map

 - **CI/CD**